Photos: Talented readers captured these picture perfect shots across the area

 Here is a round-up of the new batch of snaps sent in by our readers.
 If you would like to feature on this page, send in your photos, with details of where they were taken, to [email protected]

-Andrew’s Photography captured this magnificent shot of a comma butterfly having a rest on a log.
+Andrew’s Photography snapped this picture perfect shot of a speckled wood butterfly resting on a fern leaf.

 Photo: Andrew's Photography